 click to go to homepage

-ME432 Introduction to Combustion
+Introduction to Combustion (ME432)

 Introduction to combustion process; combustion thermodynamics, reaction kinetics and combustion transport.
 Chain reaction, ignition, quenching and flammability limits, detonations, deflagrations and flame stability.
 Introduction to turbulent premixed combustion.
 Applications in IC engines, furnaces, gas turbines and rocket engines.

-ME599 Practical Spectroscopy
+Practical Spectroscopy (ME599)

 This is an introductory to intermediate graduate-level course intended to provide a practical understanding of spectroscopy for engineering applications.
 Spectroscopy is the interaction of light with matter.
 As such, spectroscopy is the basic principle behind many engineering diagnostic methods used in research laboratories and industry.
 The primary objective of the course is to teach the background theory necessary for basic application and interpretation of optical diagnostics, particularly for interrogation of flow properties such as species concentrations, pressure, temperature, velocity and particle loadings (i.e. particle number densities), for example.

-designed and maintained by: Smitesh Bakrania,
+designed by: Smitesh Bakrania